chilikasha/tinytools/README.md

 - [Harper](https://writewithharper.com/) - a fast and open source Grammarly alternative.

+- [Itsypad](https://itsypad.app/) - a tiny multi-tab scratchpad for Mac with split view support.

-- [JuxaText](https://juxtatext.app/) - compare text, find differences and merge them.
+- [JuxtaText](https://juxtatext.app/) - compare text, find differences and merge them.

-- [Leaflet](https://leaflet.pub/) - fast and shareable text documents on web.
+- [Leaflet](https://leaflet.pub/home) - fast and shareable text documents on web.

 - [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) - a lightweight Markdown editor.

-- [Monotype](https://monotype.app/) - a minimal writing app and a typewriter simulator.

 - [Markmap](https://markmap.js.org) - a tool to visualize Markdown documents with mindmaps.

+- [Notchie](https://www.notchie.app/) - a teleprompter app that hides in Mac's notch.
+Allows reading a script while looking directly at camera.

 - [PopClip](https://www.popclip.app/) - appears when you select text, giving access to a customizable row of +200 helpful actions.
   > Alternative: [Programmable Tooltip](https://programmabletooltip.com/)

 - [QuickSheet](https://gnomeapps.com/quicksheet/) - a menu bar spreadsheet app for quick calculations and notes.

+- [Retrotype](https://retrotype.ink/) - a minimal writing app and a typewriter simulator.

 - [Runestone](https://runestone.app/) - a lightweight and fast plain text editor with syntax highlighting, line numbers, theming and more.